EmmmaTech/arke/docs/api/utils.rst

 Dispatchers are special classes that handle running code when other portions of code dispatch an event.

-There are two types of dispatchers that arke defines.
+There are two types of dispatchers that Arke defines.

 Raw Dispatcher
 ^^^^^^^^^^^^^^